YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### CruiseControl

 The cruise control switch.
-Turning this on illuminates the "cruis system" indicator.
+Turning this on illuminates the "cruise system" indicator.

 The default setting is 0.